aknot242/terraform-nginx-auth/README.md

     ![New registration](images/2201.png)

 3. Give the application a name.
 This is the name that will appear in the Microsoft authorization request dialog when we test the solution later on.
-Select “Web” for Redirect URI type, and specify a redirect URL for this application.
-The URL must exactly match the hostname and port of the F5 Distributed Cloud HTTP Load Balancer that will be created when we use Terraform to deploy in a later step.
+Select “Web” for Redirect URI type, and specify a redirect URI for this application.
+The URI must exactly match the hostname and port of the F5 Distributed Cloud HTTP Load Balancer that will be created when we use Terraform to deploy in a later step.
 The format needs to be: `https://your-fqdn-here:443/_codexch`

     ![Application name](images/2202.png)